Vortigern

 reprooved by the godly Saint German, did not onely not

-called Guarthenion, which fignifieth in Englifh, A
+Guarthenion, which signifieth in English, A slander

-flander justly retorted.
+justly retorted.

 This was probably based